DMEI Surgeon Performs Groundbreaking Surgery Live for Worldwide Audience

 Tuesday, March 28 marked an innovative day at DMEI.
 Dr. Khaimi performed a new, minimally invasive ABiC glaucoma surgery during a live webinar.
 The ABiC procedure is transforming the way glaucoma is treated and helps patients struggling with the disease.

 Over 3 million Americans suffer from glaucoma, according to the Glaucoma Research Foundation.
 The damaging disease causes a buildup of fluid in the eye.
 Since glaucoma prevents the eye from draining, pressure begins to form.
-This pressure damages the optic nerves, harms vision, and causes pain in the eyes.
+This pressure damages the optic nerve, harms vision, and causes pain in the eyes.

 The disease’s progression moves slowly.
 However, once vision loss occurs, it’s impossible to recover.
 Until recently, doctors treated glaucoma with medicated drops, lasers, and invasive surgery.
 Now, physicians can offer a new treatment option that’s quick, effective, and minimally invasive.